juliakernel/MIYORA/README.md

 ### 📦 Desktop Application

-Amica uses [Tauri](https://tauri.app/) to build the desktop application.
+MIYORA uses [Tauri](https://tauri.app/) to build the desktop application.

 To develop the desktop application, use the following command: